 MODELING, FORECASTING AND TELEMETRICS

 Iowa's highway network is the backbone of the state transportation system and accounts for the vast majority of investments.
-The Office of Systems Planning prepares and publishes highway transportation studies and plans to:
+The Systems Planning Bureau prepares and publishes highway transportation studies and plans to:

 - Provide guidance for the expenditure of limited resources for highway improvements.